nginxinc/nginx-wiki/source/modules/echo.rst

 :Context: *location, location if*
 :Phase: *content*

-Forces the data potentially buffered by underlying Nginx output filters to send immediately to the client side via socket.
+Forces the data potentially buffered by underlying NGINX output filters to send immediately to the client side via socket.

-Note that techically the command just emits a ngx_buf_t object with ``flush`` slot set to 1, so certain weird third-party output filter module could still block it before it reaches Nginx's (last) write filter.
+Note that techically the command just emits a ngx_buf_t object with ``flush`` slot set to 1, so certain weird third-party output filter module could still block it before it reaches NGINX's (last) write filter.

 This directive does not take any argument.